Yard No. 647, Baikal. Ice-Breaking Train Ferry Steamer Baikal During Reconstruction in Russia by English Photographer

 Similar artworks selected for you

 Construction of the Puente de los Franceses in Madrid The Ice-Breaking Train Ferry Steamer SS Baikal in Frame During Construction by Sir W.G.
 Armstrong Mitchell and Co.
 Ltd., at Low Walker Shipyard, Newcastle upon Tyne The Building of a War-Ship: A First-Class Cruiser in Progress at the Thames Ironworks The Ice-Breaking Train Ferry Steamer SS Baikal in Frame During Construction by Sir W.G.
 Armstrong Mitchell and Co.
 Ltd., at Low Walker Shipyard, Newcastle upon Tyne, Yard No. 647 Yard No. 647, Baikal.
 Ice-Breaking Train Ferry Steamer Baikal Ready for Launch into Lake Baikal Yard no. 647, Baikal.
 Showing the ice breaking train ferry steamer Baikal under construction at Low Walker Yard Yard No. 647, Baikal.
 Ice-Breaking Train Ferry Steamer Baikal in Frame at Low Walker Yard Yard No. 647, Baikal.
 Ice-Breaking Train Ferry Steamer Baikal Under Construction at Lake Baikal The Ice-Breaking Ferry SS Baikal Partially Framed During Re-Erection in Russia Bow View of the Ice-Breaking Train Ferry Steamer SS Baikal Fitting Out on Lake Baikal The Ice-Breaking Train Ferry Steamer SS Baikal in Frame During Construction by Sir W.G.
 Armstrong Mitchell and Co.
 Ltd., at Low Walker Shipyard, Newcastle upon Tyne Yard No. 647, Baikal.
 Stern View of the Ice-Breaking Train Ferry Steamer Baikal on the Stocks The Ice-Breaking Train Ferry Steamer SS Baikal in Frame During Construction by Sir W.G.
 Armstrong Mitchell and Co.
 Ltd., at Low Walker Shipyard, Newcastle upon Tyne, Yard No. 647 The Ice-Breaking Train Ferry Steamer SS Baikal in Frame During Construction by Sir W.G.
 Armstrong Mitchell and Co.
 Ltd., at Low Walker Shipyard, Newcastle upon Tyne, Yard No. 647, Lake Baikal Yard No. 647, Baikal.
 Ice-Breaking Train Ferry Steamer Baikal Under Construction at Lake Baikal Aphrodita Under Construction, ca. 1857 Women at work in a Naval ship-building yard More than 1,000 Feet Long.
 Shell of Queen Mary in early days of construction Work starts on the construction of the main deck of Northbank at the shipyard of William Doxford & Sons, Sunderland, 22nd November 1956 The Ice-Breaking Train Ferry Steamer SS Baikal in Frame During Construction by Sir W.G.
 Armstrong Mitchell and Co.
-Ltd., at Low Walker Shipyard, Newcastle upon Tyne The English Vessel, Discovery, On The Stocks A Great Feat Partly Accomplished.
-The Leonardo da Vinci Resting in Dry Dock Pier No. 1 Shell plating complete at the bow of Northbank The Great Eastern The White Star Liner Doric Under Construction The Steam-Ship Milwaukee in Dry Dock on the Tyne The Blackfriars Bridge: Construction Work in Progress, 1869
+Ltd., at Low Walker Shipyard, Newcastle upon Tyne The English Vessel, Discovery, On The Stocks Pier No. 1 A Great Feat Partly Accomplished.
+The Leonardo da Vinci Resting in Dry Dock Shell plating complete at the bow of Northbank The Great Eastern The White Star Liner Doric Under Construction The Steam-Ship Milwaukee in Dry Dock on the Tyne The Blackfriars Bridge: Construction Work in Progress, 1869

 Show more similar artworks